poteto/no.lol/content/blog/2018-10-28-exploring-the-strongly-typed-graph/index.md

 #### End-to-end type coverage

 The idea of end-to-end type coverage is simple and compelling.
 It is the combination of strongly typed technologies such as gRPC/Thrift, GraphQL, and TypeScript/Flow across the stack, from backend to frontend.
-If you’re interested in learning more about type systems, check out my talk below at [React Rally 2018](https://youtu.be/y3uXazpAdwo).
+If you’re interested in learning more about type systems, check out my talk at [React Rally 2018](https://youtu.be/y3uXazpAdwo).

-My talk about type systems in JavaScript

 Type systems are not new inventions.
 You may have used a strongly typed language like Java, C#, Go, Rust, and more.
 The static type systems you’re familiar with give you compile time guarantees.
 They guarantee that the code _you_ have written is type safe.
 They don’t guarantee that the services you _depend on_ are type safe.